snowdenMoses/shortlink/How to run the code.md

 1.  run the following command
     docker build -t imagename .    -#to build the docker image docker run -p 3005:3005 imagename      -#to run the project
-    docker run -e CI=true imagename npm       -#To run jest test on the app
+    docker run -e CI=true imagename npm run test       -#To run test on the app

 2. Same as above
 3. Same as above